mz0121coder/semantic-frontend/README.md

 ## User Story

 ```
-As a customer I can view a list of available cards on my mobile, tablet and desktop so that I can celebrate my new job.
+As a customer I can view a list of available cards on my mobile, tablet and desktop
+so that I can celebrate my new job.

-As a customer I can view more details of a card so that I can decide it's the right card for me before purchase.
+As a customer I can view more details of a card so that I can decide if
+it's the right card for me before purchase.
 ```

 ## Features